 That's it, you recipe is done.
 Feel free to top the drink with anything you want.
 Personally, I like to use an amaretto whipped cream and ground cinnamon.

-Kim and I hope you enjoy this pumpkin infused treat and wish you all the best 🙂
+Kim and I hope you enjoy this Instant Pot Pumpkin Spice Latte and wish you all the best 🙂

 - Pour the milk, heavy cream, pumpkin puree, sugar, vanilla, and pumpkin pie spice into the liner of the Instant Pot.
 Whisk to combine, making sure the pumpkin puree is well incorporated.2 cups whole milk2 cups heavy cream2 tablespoons canned pumpkin purée⅓ cup granulated sugar2 teaspoons pure vanilla extract½ teaspoon pumpkin pie spice

 - Close the lid, and make sure the valve is set to sealing.
 Use the manual (pressure cook) button to adjust the time to 2 minutes.